Dental Crowns: Restore, Strengthen & Refine Your Smile

 Enhances smile balance

-You may need a dental crown if you have a cracked, chipped, or weakened tooth, or if an old filling has left the tooth structurally compromised.
-Crowns are also commonly used after root canal therapy, to improve the appearance of discolored or misshaped teeth, or as part of an implant or dental bridge.
-In full-mouth rehabilitation cases, crowns play an essential role in restoring strength, function, and aesthetics across the entire smile.
+You're a good candidate if you have a cracked, chipped, or severely weakened tooth, or if an old filling has left the tooth at risk.
+Crowns are also used after root canal therapy, to support an implant, or as part of a full-mouth restoration.

-You may need a dental crown if you have a cracked, chipped, or weakened tooth, or if an old filling has left the tooth structurally compromised.
-Crowns are also commonly used after root canal therapy, to improve the appearance of discolored or misshaped teeth, or as part of an implant or dental bridge.
-In full-mouth rehabilitation cases, crowns play an essential role in restoring strength, function, and aesthetics across the entire smile.
+You're a good candidate if you have a cracked, chipped, or severely weakened tooth, or if an old filling has left the tooth at risk.
+Crowns are also used after root canal therapy, to support an implant, or as part of a full-mouth restoration.

 A crown is recommended when a tooth is too damaged or weakened to support a filling.
 Crowns provide full coverage protection, restoring strength and preventing further fracture.